Love Never Dies (musical): Rebecca Saffir of Time Out gave the production two stars, calling the show "an act of such glorious hubris", "incredibly weak material", and "sentimental, nonsensical, ideologically conservative drivel". Echoing complaints from the London critics, Saffir criticised the plot ("so thin it should be put on a cheeseburger diet") and the inconsistencies between the characters as depicted in the original Phantom and their motivations as presented in Love Never Dies.US tour

 Critical reaction to Love Never Dies during its 2017–18 US tour has been mixed, although leaning towards the negative.
-Perhaps the most positive review to date came from the Detroit Free Press, which called the show a "lively, lavish and way over the top as melodrama" and gave it three out of four stars.
+Perhaps the most positive review to date came from the Detroit Free Press, which called the show "lively, lavish and way over the top as melodrama" and gave it three out of four stars.
 The Pittsburgh Post-Gazette praised the production's spectacle but expressed reservations about the "hand-to-forehead drama".
 Similarly, The San Diego Union-Tribune complimented the set design (although noting "it lacks the grandeur of the opera house") but concluded that the "melodramatic direction" and "weak script and score" made for a "disappointing" evening.
 Although it had praise for the sets, the Star Tribune complained that the show felt stale, comparing it to "a salad with the last of the Thanksgiving turkey".
 The Oakland Press considered the musical "hugely uneven", the first act being a "turgid mess" but the second act "far superior" and "more concise".
 Both the Chicago Tribune and the Daily Herald gave only two and a half stars out of five to the production, the former considering it "not even remotely on the same plane" as the original Phantom, with the latter finding that it "comes across like mediocre fan fiction".
 The Chicago Sun Times found the musical "a disappointing world apart from the original on almost every level", while the Houston Chronicle deemed it "unbearable" and "impossible to believe".